 Posted by Nicola Cutler, Associate

-The decision in Clark v In Focus Asset Management means that complainants to the Financial Ombudsman Service (FOS) cannot accept an award and then seek to recover the balance of their losses by bringing a civil claim in the courts against financial advisor negligence.
+The decision in Clark v In Focus Asset Management means that complainants to the Financial Ombudsman Service (FOS) cannot accept an award and then seek to recover the balance of their losses by bringing a civil claim in the courts against financial adviser negligence.

 Complainants to the FOS can receive up to £150,000 in compensation, but what happens if the consumer’s losses exceed this cap?